-I first found out about food combining from a book picked up from the Nutricentre Bookshop near Regents Park.
-You could pick up a book and read through the pages to see if you could pick up health tips.
+I first found out about food combining from a book bought from the Nutricentre Bookshop near Regents Park.
+In their library, you could pick up a book and read through the pages to see if you could learn health tips.
 I did.
 Food Combining For Health turned out to be one of the best of my nutrition library.

 What is Food Combining?

 This term was made up by Dr William Hay who broke down in health after 16 years of practice as a doctor.
 He developed a dilated heart and high blood pressure.
 Since the medicine he used was not helping much, he turned to nature and decided to eat foods in their natural form and in smaller quantities.

 This became a system called ‘The Hay System’.
 It was very simple – only eat protein and vegetables in the same meal, or carbohydrates and vegetables together, but not carbohydrates and protein together.